alexdisdier/leboncoin-client/README.md

 ## bug

-- with this.state.totalPages
-- If hard coded number, then the pagination works.
-- Another bug occurs when filters are on. the pagination does not adjust.
+- bug occurs when filters are on. the pagination does not adjust.